cujarrett/learning-aws/aws-certified-solutions-architect–associate/aws-global-infrastructure.md

 <summary>Show answer</summary>
 <p>
 - d.
 A distinct location within a geographic area designed to provide high level availability to a specific geography.

+Each region is a separate geographic area.
+Each region has multiple, isolated locations known as Availability Zones.
 </p>
 </details>